Etosha, Skeleton Coast & Sossusvlei

 Accommodation: Twin share tents, shared ablution at campsite

-Day 2: Sunday – Mount Etjo Game Reserve – Okaukuejo – Etosha National Park – 220 km
+Day 2: Sunday – Mt.
+Etjo – Okaukuejo Campsite – Etosha National Park – 280 km

 We are introduced to the park with a short game drive between the main entrance gate, (Anderson Gate), and Okaukuejo Camp with a good chance to spot big game right from the very start.
 Etosha is huge, just over 22,000 square km and is home to 114 species of mammal, 350 species of bird, 110 species of reptile, uncountable numbers of insect and, somewhat bizarrely, one species of fish.

-After setting up our campsite we will head out into Etosha in search of big game.
-Elephant, rhino, giraffe and the big cats are often seen in this area.
-We also look for the smaller species, several types of antelope and gazelle abound, zebra are common and the bird life can be spectacular.
+After setting up our campsite, we will head out into Etosha searching for big game.
+Elephants, rhino, giraffes and the big cats are often seen in this area.
+We also look for the smaller species, several types of antelope and gazelle abound, zebra are common, and the bird life can be spectacular.

 Day 3: Monday – Okaukuejo – Halali – Okaukuejo – Etosha National Park

-We have the whole day to explore Etosha and we want to make the most of it.
+We have the whole day to explore Etosha, and we want to make the most of it.
 The park gates open at sunrise and after a quick cup of coffee and a snack we will aim to be on our way as the sun breaches the horizon.
-Early morning is usually a productive time for game viewing and first thing in the morning is a good time to catch big cats returning from the hunt.
+We head to the gate where we meet our local guide for today.
+We will explore Etosha with him and our guide on an open game viewer today.
+Early morning is usually a productive time for game viewing, and first thing in the morning is a good time to catch big cats returning from the hunt.

 On our way back to Okaukuejo we will stop to have a closer look at the Etosha Pan.
 The name Etosha translates as ‘great white space’ but this name does not do justice to the immensity of the pan.
 Over 4,700 square km of dazzling white mineral pan, so big that it can be seen from space.